 - Selected suitable accounting policies and then applied them consistently - Made judgements and estimates that were reasonable and prudent; and - Complied with the Code of Practice, except where otherwise stated.

-The Acting Corporate Director of Resources has;
+The Corporate Director, Resources has;

 - Kept proper accounting records which were up to date; and - Taken reasonable steps for the prevention and detection of fraud and other irregularities.

 Responsible Financial Officer's Certificate: